Laboratory Information

 Research

 “Innovative functions through molecular design” is our basic concept to realize a paradigm shift in science and technology.
 We pioneer material sciences with supramolecular chemistry for a sustainable future and healthcare.
-We are at the UTokyo Hongo lab (Kao Corporation Gift) and RIKEN, welcoming graduate students.
+We are at the UTokyo Hongo Lab (Kao Corporation Donation) and RIKEN, welcoming graduate students.

 Supramolecular Polymers and Their Applications :